How to increase progesterone

 Selenium supplementation did not affect the length of the estrous cycle, but it did increase the concentration of plasma progesterone in the estrous cycle.
 These results suggest the possibility that selenium contributes to the progesterone production of corpus luteum.

-dairy foods (2 tablespoons butter, 2 ounces cheese, and a quart of premium ice cream) between morning and afternoon.
+The group measured salivary progesterone levels in 17 male volunteers at baseline and 24 hours later after consuming three servings of high-fat dairy foods (2 tablespoons butter, 2 ounces cheese, and a quart of premium ice cream) between morning and afternoon.
 The procedure was repeated a week later.
 Salivary progesterone increased 22 to 116 percent in all subjects both times after 24 hours of a high-fat dairy product diet.
 (Average progesterone in men is 0.181 ng/ml, while the average progesterone in a healthy early pregnancy is 32 ng/ml, so an additional 0.2 ng/ml is probably insignificant).
 Dr. Goodson said males were chosen because their normal concentrations of progesterone are lower and less cyclic than in females and hence an effect would be easier to measure.
 Because progesterone dissolves readily in fat, it should be absorbed more efficiently in high-fat products.
 Foods that were 70% to 80% dairy fat contained 175 to 300 ng/mL of progesterone (.175 to .3 mg/liter; oral progesterone is usually prescribed in 100 mg to 200 mg doses), they found.
 The amount of progesterone in 200 mL of ice cream would be approximately one-one-hundredth of a pharmacological adult dose of 2 mg.

 The present experiment was conducted to evaluate the effects of feeding allowance level on reproductive hormone secretion in early gestation gilts.
 Progesterone levels were the lowest in the high feeding group (fed 2x maintenance diet).